mozilla/shield-studies-addon-template/docs/TESTPLAN.md

 - Verify that the study runs
 - Verify that the study does not show up in `about:addons` (note: only signed study add-ons are hidden)

+**Correct branches and weights**

+- Make sure that the branches and weights in the add-on configuration ([./src/studySetup.js](./src/studySetup.js)) corresponds to the branch weights of the Experimenter entry.

 ### Note: checking "sent telemetry is correct"

 * Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
 This will display Shield (loading/telemetry) log output from the add-on.